Market Penetration Strategy

 Use research to identify promising new markets with target customer profiles, receptive regulatory environments, distribution logistics, and competitive dynamics that provide expansion opportunities for your business.

-Example: You spotted a competitor doing really well by expanding delivery to Asia.
-And you may consider doing it as well with Online Fashion Inc.
+For example, you spotted a competitor doing really well by expanding delivery to Asia.
+And you can consider doing it as well with Online Fashion Inc.

 ii.
 Adapt to Regional Preferences